balajrmz/TDNA-DNE-portfolio/ai-driven-security-projects/ShadowHound/README.md

 **ShadowHound** is a target-centric analysis engine for **Active Directory identity attack paths**.
 It ingests BloodHound-style graph data, computes graph-based features, applies ML-assisted risk scoring, and exposes results via an API.

+## What ShadowHound Does

+ShadowHound is a project built to understand how attackers move through Active Directory by abusing identity relationships rather than exploiting software bugs.

+In most real environments, attackers don’t need zero-days — they rely on misconfigured permissions, group memberships, and trust relationships that already exist.
+ShadowHound maps those relationships and highlights which ones can realistically be chained together to gain higher levels of access.

+The goal is to help analysts decide where an attack is most likely to succeed, so effort is focused on the paths that actually matter.

 **Tags:** TDNA, DNE, Active Directory, Identity Attack Paths, BloodHound, Graph Analysis, FastAPI, Machine Learning

 ---